Credits and costs

 The successful EABT professional needs to integrate strategic, business, and technological planning methods with an ability to understand, analyze, justify, and communicate the solution to enterprise architecture problems.

-Penn State's Master of Professional Studies in Enterprise Architecture and Business Transformation (MPS in EABT) program, offered online through Penn State World Campus, bridges many disciplines needed for success.
+Penn State's Master of Enterprise Architecture in Enterprise Architecture and Business Transformation (MEA in EABT) program, offered online through Penn State World Campus, bridges many disciplines needed for success.
 The EABT degree is not focused solely on the technocentric side of enterprise architecture; it is an interdisciplinary degree that covers business and engineering, information sciences, and project/portfolio management, offering you a broader, more comprehensive perspective.

-Earning your MPS in EABT online while you continue to work full-time offers you the unique advantage of applying knowledge as you learn.
-As a student in the MPS in EABT program, you can apply course concepts in your job immediately.
+Earning your Master's in EABT online while you continue to work full-time offers you the unique advantage of applying knowledge as you learn.
+As a student in the EABT program, you can apply course concepts in your job immediately.
 This practical application improves the learning experience and allows you to provide value to your organization each day.

 Penn State's College of Information Sciences and Technology is a leader among an emerging group in higher education known as i-schools, or information schools.
 Your faculty members in this online program are the same faculty who teach our respected on-campus programs.
 They are a diverse group of thought leaders from numerous fields, including but not limited to business, information science, computer science, engineering, psychology, chemistry, and artificial intelligence.